-Other oceanographically important, deep passages with overflows exist in the Pacific and Indian Oceans (Figures I6b,c).
+Other oceanographically important, deep passages with overflows exist in the Pacific and Indian Oceans.
 In the Pacific, the Samoan passage (Figure I3b) has clearly defined currents that carry a mixture of North Atlantic Deep Water and Antarctic Bottom Water north.
 The inlet to the Panama basin near South America contains a bottom current feeding the deep basin.
 To the west, there are many sub-basins in the Indonesian-Philippine Basin, each with a deep inlet and an inflow of dense water.
 In the Indian Ocean (Figure I3c) there are overflows across the Ninety-East Ridge and in the Amirante Passage.
+The spreading of dense water masses in these locations is suggested in Figures I6b and I6c, which map the 1.0°C potential temperature surface.